HerrRiebmann/KDS2Bluetooth/Bike_Diagnostic_System/Readme.md

 |AT	|Z		|Reset/Restart	|ELM Version + OK	|ResetToDefault

 ## BT Commands - Bluetooth
+Regular HC-05 / 06 commands, which will be changed from "BT" to "AT" internally.
+Without having a seperate connection to access the AT-Mode, you just need to disconnect.
+The code will wait some seconds until you are disconnected and execute the command then.
+The result is temporarily stored and when you reconnect (after about ~5 seconds) you will get the reply.
 | Type  | Command | Description
 | ------------- | ------------- | -------------
 |BT	|+ADDR		|Default Adress